awsm-research/tensor2tensor_tutorial/README.md

-# Tensor2Tensor Tutorial for training and evaluating data from text file
+# Tensor2Tensor Tutorial for text translation problem with text file data

 ## Tensor2Tensor Installation
 Please see tensor2tensor_installation.md for more detail.